kozlovsv/yii2-jwt-auth/README.md

 ### Basic scheme
 The authentication scheme is based on this [specification](https://datatracker.ietf.org/doc/html/rfc6749#section-1.5).

 1. Client send credentials.
 For example, login + password.
-In our example, this is a POST request to https://your-domain/api/login.
+In our example, this is a POST request to https://your-domain/rest/login.
 2. Backend validate them
 3. If credentials is valid client receive pair token: refresh and access
 4. Client store tokens for the future requests
-5. Сlient sends a request to the backend using a access token for authentication
+5. Сlient sends a request to the backend using a access token for authentication.
+In our example, this is a request to https://your-domain/rest/data.
+In the header of the request section, you must specify the header `Authorization: Bearer YOUR_ACCESS_TOKEN`
-6. If access token is expired, backent send response with 401 HTTP статус
+6. If access token is expired, backent send response with 401 HTTP status
 7. Client send query with refresh token, for renew pair tokens.
-In our example, this is a POST request to https://your-domain/api/refresh-token.
+In our example, this is a POST request to https://your-domain/rest/refresh-token.
 Post parameter name for refresh token is `refresh_token='Your refresh token'`
 8. If refresh token is invalid, go to step 1

 ### Step-by-step usage example